 Inversion of effects

-Characteristic of an odor.
+Characteristic of an odour.

 Reaction during which a body loses electrons.
 It is a biochemical process of combination with oxygen.

-Small stem bearing a flower or more generally an organ.
+Small stem bearing a flower or, more generally, an organ.

-Which activates the venous circulation.
+Activates venous circulation.

 Young plant intended to be replanted